UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Teoria_dos_Jogos_em_Computacao/Files/Atividades/Lista 2 - JVFD.md

 Consider any two player game which has at least one (pure strategy) Nash equilibrium.
 Explain why the strategies used in an equilibrium of this game will not be dominated strategies.

 ## 12. In Chapter 6 we discussed dominant strategies and noted that if a player has a dominant strategy we would expect it to be used.
 The opposite of a dominant strategy is a strategy that is dominated.
-There are several possible notions of what it means for a stratcgy to be dominated.
-In this problem we will focus on weak dommation
+There are several possible notions of what it means for a strategy to be dominated.
+In this problem we will focus on weak domination

 A strategy $s^{*}_{i}$ _weakly dominated_ if player $i$ has another strategy $s^{'}_{i}$ with the property that: